yashmekhe45/the_hunger_terminal/README.md

 - A reminder will be send to registered employees who have not placed order for that day.

+- Respective frequently ordered dishes(featured dishes) of each employee will be displayed in the reminder mail.

+- Employee can place his/her order just by clicking the featured dish.

+- Employee can check his/her order history.

 - The monthly employee and vendor reports are generated for company admin.

-- Employee can check his/her order history.

--  Employee can place his/her order just by clicking the featured dish.

 # Upcoming features

--  Respective frequently ordered dishes(featured dishes) of each employee will be displayed in the reminder mail.

--  Employee can rate to a particular vendor, menu item.
+- Employee can Rate & Review to a particular vendor, menu item.

-- Employee can set their preferences: Veg or Nonveg.
+- Employee can set their preferences viz.
+Veg or Nonveg, Spices.

-- Employee will be able to place orders from multiple vendors in a day
+- Employee will be able to place orders from multiple vendors in a day.